nettings/medianet/CONFIGURATION.md

 the built-in mini-jack via the PWM device. `zita-j2a` will resample your audio to play nicely over the HDMI output.

+The channel order is L, R, C, Sub, SL, SR. We add a stereo EQ plugin each for L/R and SL/SR, and a mono EQ for center and sub.
+Loudspeaker management plugins are used to delay the surround speakers by 10 ms so that they don't hit before the screen ones, and the center is delayed by 0.6 ms because in my setup it sits slightly in front of the screen.

 > The settings below will add about 10 ms of latency, around a quarter frame
 > for cinema content and well below tolerance thresholds.
 If it bothers you,
 > you can adjust it via the settings icon in the KODI player.
 Remember to
 > make it the default for all media.
 ```
+{
+	"unit"    : "mn_jackd",
+	"type"    : "service",
+	"enabled" : 1,
+	"jackName": "system",
+	"options" : "-R -P40 -d alsa -d hdmi:vc4hdmi0 -P -S -p 1024 -n 2 -r 48000 -i 0 -o 8",
+	"inPorts": [
+		{
+			"portName"   : "playback_1"
+		},
+		{
+			"portName"   : "playback_2"
+		},
+		{
+			"portName"   : "playback_3"
+		},
+		{
+			"portName"   : "playback_4"
+		},
+		{
+			"portName"   : "playback_5"
+		},
+		{
+			"portName"   : "playback_6"
+		},
+		{
+			"portName"   : "playback_7"
+		},
+		{
+			"portName"   : "playback_8"
+		}
+	],
+	"outPorts": [
+	]
+},
 {
 	"unit"    : "mn_kodi",
 	"type"    : "service",